FLIRT: Feedback Loop In-context Red Teaming: Qualitative Results

 \section{Qualitative Results}

 Table~\ref{appendix:table2} contains some qualitative examples from prompts generated through FLIRT.
-These prompts are part of our curated dataset that can trigger text-to-image models into unsafe image generation.
-Due to the corresponding generated images containing extremely NSWF content, we have put them in a separate file as a supplementary material for interested readers to refer to them separately.
 Figure~\ref{appendixfig1:qual} contains word clouds of the most frequent words in generated prompts from each attack strategy.
 The differences in the word clouds provide some information on existing differences in each attack strategy.
 These results are for when we applied the attacks on first set of seed prompts from Table~\ref{tabappendix1}.